-Geologically speaking, the Giant Rock, located in California’s Mojave Desert, is roughly seven stories high and covers almost 6,000 square feet.
+Geologically speaking, the Giant Rock—located in California’s Mojave Desert—is roughly seven stories high and covers almost 6,000 square feet.
 Some say it is the largest freestanding boulder in the world.

-In addition to being an aviator, Van Tassel was also a believer in alien life.
-In 1952 Tassel began holding meditation sessions in Critzer’s old home under the Giant Rock.
+In addition to being an aviator, Van Tassel was also a firm believer in alien life.
+In 1952, Tassel began holding meditation sessions in Critzer’s old home under the Giant Rock.
 Here, Van Tassel believed he was receiving vital information from alien sources for the construction of a fantastic machine.
 The body, Van Tassel learned from his alien sources, was an electrical device, and aging was caused by a loss of power.
-Van Tassel claimed to have even been transported an alien space ship, where he met a wise group of aliens known as the “Council of Seven Lights.”
+Van Tassel claimed to have even been transported to an alien spaceship, where he met a wise group of aliens known as the “Council of Seven Lights.”
 Tassel said this extraterrestrial meeting, along with ideas from scientists such as Nikola Tesla, inspired the construction of a building/device which was to be a “rejuvenation machine.”
 It was dubbed “The Integratron.”

-Long before Van Tassel or Frank Critzer were around, the Giant Rock was also a spiritual site for thousands of years, used by Native American tribes in ceremonies and prophecy.
-Hopi shamans have suspected since the 1920s that the future of the 21st century would be foretold at the Giant Rock, based on how the rock cracked.
+Long before Van Tassel or Frank Critzer were around, the Giant Rock was a spiritual site for thousands of years, used by Native American tribes in ceremonies and prophecy.
+Hopi shamans have suspected since the 1920s, that the future of the 21st century would be foretold at the Giant Rock, based on how the rock cracked.
 In February 2000, a giant chunk of the rock did indeed break off.
-Spiritual leader Shri Naath Devi interpreted the break in a positive light: “the Mother had opened her arms to us, cracking open her heart for the whole world to see.”
+Spiritual leader Shri Naath Devi interpreted the break in a positive light, saying “the Mother had opened her arms to us, cracking open her heart for the whole world to see.”
 It is speculated the break was the result of fires burned under the giant rock in what was once Frank Critzer’s underground home.